regdude/makeup/README.md

 There are a wide variety of makeup brushes, it might not even be possible to list them all since there probably is a brush for each type of makeup look, below you will find some very common brushes that you might want to incorporate into your makeup routine.

-Note: Most brushes are meant to only apply powder form products, but there are a few exceptions that will be mentioned in the guide.

 **Powder brush** is used to apply your makeup that is in powder form, but due to its size it is usually limited to applying powder foundation or setting powders.
 More dense bristles will give you more coverage when applying a powder.
 Below you can find an example:

 ![Brush powder](brush_powder.jpg "Brush powder")